 Refined Carbohydrates And Added Sugars:

-• Foods with refined carbohydrates can raise blood sugar levels quickly, causing inflammation in the body and delaying wound healing.
+- Foods with refined carbohydrates can quickly raise blood sugar levels, causing inflammation and delaying wound healing.

 Unhealthy Fats: